potato2003/embulk-output-google_spreadsheets_ruby/README.md

 **json_keyfile**

-specific the credential file which the Google Developer Console for authorization. https://console.developers.google.com/apis/credentials if use oauth, should be included the `refresh_token` field in credential json file.
+specific the credential file which the Google Developer Console provides for authorization. https://console.developers.google.com/apis/credentials if use oauth, should be included the `refresh_token` field in credential json file.